roopeshsn/authnauth/README.md

 Authentication is the process of verifying who someone is.
 Authorization is the process of verifying what resources a user has access to.
 This can by achieved through JWT.
 JWT uses authorization headers.

-JWT -> JSON Web Tokens
+JWT stands for JSON Web Tokens

 - Handle authentication
 - Allow access to API end points